Memory Class Reference

 });

-If no template is provided, the Memory class uses a default template that includes fields for user details, preferences, goals, and other contextual information.
-See the Agent Memory Guide for detailed usage examples and best practices.
+If no template is provided, the Memory class uses a default template that includes fields for user details, preferences, goals, and other contextual information in Markdown format.
+See the Working Memory guide for detailed usage examples and best practices.

 embedder